 Fig.6 Self-Declaration Logo

-Self-declaration is a new method of compliance assessment which is initially recognized in the 2019 Implementation Arrangements.
+Self-declaration is a new method of conformity assessment which is initially recognized in the 2019 Implementation Arrangements.
 It is applicable to products listed in the Qualification Management Catalogue (First Batch) for China RoHS 2.
-The compliance assessment mark for products undergo self-declaration is as Fig.6 showing.
+The conformity assessment mark for products undergo self-declaration is as Fig.6 showing.

 The content of self-declaration includes the certification that the product meets the requirements for the limit of hazardous substances, and related technical support documents.
 The self-declaration shall at least include: